-Of course I did the obligatory brick wall shots.
-With perfect focus (which was often not the case with the 50AA, see below) there was no big difference between the two lenses in the centre area.
-But in the extreme corners the 50AA is clearly better at all apertures.
+Of course, I did the obligatory brick wall shots.
+With perfect focus (which was often not the case with the 50AA, see below) there was no big difference between the two lenses in the center area.
+But in the extreme corners, the 50AA is clearly better at all apertures.
 Vignetting at f/2.0 is again stronger with the 50AA.

 50 AA @ f/8: